 - the context of the government’s overall approach to relations with local, Commonwealth and other state and territory governments

-- the relationship between proposed intergovernmental matters and South Australian Government policy.
+- the relationship between proposed intergovernmental matters and Government of South Australia policy.

 As a general rule, all intergovernmental agreements require the approval of Cabinet prior to being signed by the Premier or the responsible minister.
-However, there are some exceptions to this.
+However, there are some exceptions to this, including:

-- For national partnerships that anticipate the need for implementation plans, and where the financial impact of these is already known and clearly stated, Cabinet can be asked to approve the responsible minister agreeing to the implementation plans without the need for further Cabinet approval.
+- National partnerships that anticipate the need for implementation plans, and where the financial impact of these is already known and clearly stated, Cabinet can be asked to approve the responsible minister agreeing to the implementation plans without the need for further Cabinet approval.

-- For project agreements and implementation plans requiring additional expenditure authority, that authority can be granted by the Executive Director, Budget and Performance branch in the Department of Treasury and Finance (DTF), as long as DTF and the responsible chief executive are satisfied that:
+- Project agreements and implementation plans requiring additional expenditure authority, that authority can be granted by the Executive Director, Budget and Performance branch in the Department of Treasury and Finance (DTF), as long as DTF and the responsible chief executive are satisfied that:

-- For agencies with more than $100 million in total income per annum (as per the agency’s income statement), the value of the new agreement is less than $1 million annually and $10 million of the life of the agreement
+- Agencies with more than $100 million in total income per annum (as per the agency’s income statement), the value of the new agreement is less than $1 million annually and $10 million of the life of the agreement

-- For agencies with less than $100 million in total income per annum (as per the agency’s income statement), the value of the agreement is less than 1% of the agency’s total income annually and less than 10% of the agency’s total income over the life of the agreement.
+- Agencies with less than $100 million in total income per annum (as per the agency’s income statement), the value of the agreement is less than 1% of the agency’s total income annually and less than 10% of the agency’s total income over the life of the agreement.

 - the revenue provided in the agreement equals the expense within the forward estimates period